-Postmasters who exposed scandal to be compensated
+Postmasters who exposed scandal to be fully compensated

 - Published

-Post office workers who won a landmark civil case following a faulty computer software scandal will be compensated, the government says.
+Sub-postmasters who helped uncover the Post Office IT scandal but missed out on full compensation are to get payouts under a new government scheme.

-The 555 people who won the case during part of Britain's biggest miscarriage of justice will get the same pay-out as postmasters who were wrongly convicted.
+The 555 workers won a landmark civil case against the Post Office in 2019, but saw most of their settlements swallowed up by legal fees.

-They had previously be unable to claim compensation and had their Post Office settlements swallowed up by legal fees.
+They will now get the same level of compensation as other sub-postmasters who were wrongly convicted.

 The announcement comes as a public inquiry into the scandal continues.

-Between 2000 and 2014, hundreds of sub-postmasters and mistresses were accused of theft, fraud and false accounting due to faults in the Horizon computer software being used at branches across the UK.
+Between 2000 and 2014, hundreds of sub-postmasters and mistresses were wrongly accused of theft, fraud and false accounting due to faults in the Horizon computer software being used at branches across the UK.

 In 2019, a group of 555 subpostmasters and mistresses successfully challenged the Post Office over the accusations in the High Court.

-That case set the legal precedent and paved the way for a series of cases in which 72 people had criminal convictions overturned.
+That case set a legal precedent and paved the way for a series of cases in which 72 people had criminal convictions overturned.

 They were wrongfully convicted of theft and false accounting when the Horizon computer software made it look like money was missing from their branches.

-The government opened a historic shortfall scheme to compensate more than 700 wrongfully convicted former branch managers.
+The Post Office opened a historic shortfall scheme to compensate more than 700 wrongfully convicted former branch managers who had personally covered shortfalls in branch accounts caused by the Horizon software.

-However, the 555 people who won the High Court case could not participate in the scheme, and despite winning nearly £43m in compensation in 2019, the group's funds were swallowed up through legal costs to Therium, the company which funded its litigation.
+But the 555 people who won the High Court case could not participate in the scheme, and despite winning nearly £43m in compensation in 2019, the group's funds were swallowed up due to a "no win, no fee" agreement with Therium, the company which funded the litigation.

-Mr Scully told the BBC Radio 4 Today programme that the compensation paid to the 555 people would be "absolutely parallel" to the other Post Office workers who had been compensated through the historic shortfall scheme.
+Business minister Paul Scully told the BBC's Today programme that the compensation paid to the 555 people would be "absolutely parallel" to the other Post Office workers who had been compensated through the historic shortfall scheme.

 He said the group were "pioneers" and had "broken open" the scandal.